 Work-related accidents can be devastating for an employee and, unfortunately, they happen all too often across the country.
 According to the Bureau of Labor Statistics (BLS), there were 5,190 fatal work injuries recorded by private employers in the US in 2016, which is an increase over the 4,836 fatalities in 2015.
 Though non-fatal injuries declined as compared to 2015, there were still 2.9 million employees hurt in US workplaces in 2016; almost 80,000 of these injured victims were residents of Virginia.

 The data compiled by the BLS reveals trends among work-related accidents.
 Transportation accidents topped the list for the most common cause of death in 2016, accounting for 40% of all fatal events in the workplace.
 Notably, however, the number of fatal falls rose to become the second leading cause of death due to workplace accidents.
-If you were hurt, time is of the essence to take action under state laws and an experienced Virginia workers’ compensation lawyer can help
+If you were hurt, time is of the essence to take action under state laws and an experienced Virginia workers’ compensation lawyers can help

 Not surprisingly, there are certain workplace settings in which falls tend to occur more often because of the nature of the environment.
 In the construction industry, they are most likely to occur in: